 All painkillers work similarly to one another in the way they bind to opioid receptors in the brain to offer pain relief.
 However, some painkillers are stronger than others and can be long-acting or short-acting.
 For instance, the effects of methadone can last for up to 24 hours, while the effects of hydrocodone may only last up to six hours.

-- Codeine: This mild opioid is naturally derived from the poppy plant just like heroin and morphine, and is up to one-third as strong as morphine.
+- Codeine: This mild opioid is naturally derived from the poppy plant just like heroin and morphine, is up to one-third as strong as Morphine.
 Codeine comes in many different doses and medicines and is widely used to treat diarrhea and coughs.

-- Methadone: This drug is three times stronger than morphine, and is commonly used to treat opioid dependence.
-Methadone does not produce euphoria and is also one of the most commonly abused painkillers next to hydrocodone and oxycodone.
+- Methadone: This drug is three times stronger than Morphine, and is commonly used to treat opioid dependence.
+Methadone is one of the most commonly abused painkillers next to hydrocodone and Oxycodone.